 There are a total of about 10,000 listings across the site.
 Pricing for listings is not provided on the website, though there is a form to submit your listing, where you’ll then be contacted directly.

 Search Office Space

-Owned by CoStar Group, has a US site and a UK site, which you can switch between on the homepage.
 The search engine allows you to search commercial real estate by asset type with options to buy or lease.
+Asset types include offices, coworking, warehouses, retail, apartments, land, and specialty properties.